vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 ### The right target threshold

-My current target threshold that I'm hoping to build toward is around 65 to 80 seconds.
-Currently (as of 2024-09-22) my range is 45 to 72 seconds, with most measures being 50 to 65 seconds.
-At the range of 65 to 80 seconds, the corresponding effects on the downstream functional effects I care about will be strong enough that it won't really be a bottleneck any more.
+My current target threshold that I'm hoping to build toward is around 70 to 90 seconds.
+Currently (as of 2024-10-14) my range is 50 to 80 seconds, with most measures being 55 to 70 seconds.
+Once I hit the range of 70 to 90 seconds, I'll feel satisfied and will probably not be pushing to improve (though I might experience continued improvement).

-## Current protocol and status as of 2024-09-22
+## Current protocol and status as of 2024-10-14

 I do two successive breath holds in the morning, with a gap of about a minute in between.
-Each breath hold generally lasts between 45 and 72 seconds.
+Each breath hold generally lasts between 50 and 80 seconds, with most breath holds lasting between 55 and 70 seconds.
 My goal is that after the end of the breath hold, I may have a few loud nasal breaths but should not generally need a mouth breath.

 Starting 2024-09-22, my plan is to do this on alternate days instead of every day, so that the other day I can work on [humming with